Dafaakmal12/Dafaakmal12/README.md

 <p align="center">
   Welcome to my GitHub profile!
-I'm a passionate software developer from Indonesia.
-I love building innovative and user-friendly applications.
+I'm a passionate Technology Lover from Indonesia.
+I focus on exploration in areas like web development.
 </p>

 <p align="center">